-- Select the Pencil button above the Allowed Set or Denied Set box.
+- Select Edit above the Allowed Set or Denied Set box.
 Designer displays the Edit Values dialog box.

-- To compose an expression, select the Expression radio button, then select the ellipsis button .
+- To compose an expression, select Expression, then select the ellipsis.
 Designer displays the Edit Conditions dialog box.

 - Select OK in the Edit Values dialog box to apply the specified values.